streamingTurtles/21-google-books/README.md

   &nbsp;
   - - -
   ## Project Usage Information:
-  - To be able to search the google API and save your searches
+  - To be able to search the google Book API and save your Book searches

   &nbsp;
   - - -